CyberSource/cybersource-rest-client-ruby/docs/BillingAgreementsApi.md

 modify_billing_agreement = CyberSource::ModifyBillingAgreement.new # ModifyBillingAgreement |

-id = "id_example" # String | ID for de-registration or cancellation of Billing Agreement
+id = 'id_example' # String | ID for de-registration or cancellation of Billing Agreement

 begin